akuznetsova/BHL/README.md

 # BHL
-Code to run a short toy model of Bondi-Hoyle-Lyttleton accretion
+Code to run a short toy model of Bondi-Hoyle-Lyttleton accretion used in Kuznetsova+2018 submitted to ApJ

 ### BHL.ipynb
  An ipython notebook to run a short simulation of BHL accretion.
 The notebook has an option to make a set of gifs to show the progression of the simulation.
 This will create and delete a set of .png files with the frames of the movie.